Published on 22-Dec-2010

 Property & Casualty

-Business Intelligence, Enabling Business Flexibility, Enterprise Resource Planning, Information Infrastructure, Information Integration, Optimizing IT, Optimizing IT
+BA - Business Intelligence, Enabling Business Flexibility, Enterprise Resource Planning, Information Infrastructure, Information Integration, Optimizing IT, Optimizing IT

 IBM Business Partner: